mikha-22/homelab-iac/README.md

-# 🏠 Homelab Infrastructure as Code
+# Homelab Infrastructure as Code

-Deploy a complete K3s homelab with GitOps using Terraform and Ansible.
+Deploy a K3s homelab with GitOps using Terraform and Ansible.

 ## What This Builds